dryan/decss/README.md

 If `step` is set, the given slide will be set to that step.
 Leaving it `null` will keep the slide in its current state.

 The `sender` argument is used to track the source of the `changeToSlide` call.
 This is passed on to emitted events for use by event listeners.

+### Decss.allowControl

+A boolean indicating if this viewer has allowed the sync server to control navigation.

 ### Decss.currentPosition